Mo. ° / °

 Imminent threats against persons or property should be immediately reported by dialing 911.

 ATSU prefers non-emergency reports be made in person to enable the University to respond fully and appropriately.
-In-person reports may be made to supervisors, Human Resources, Student Affairs, or the Office of Vice President & General Counsel.
+In-person reports may be made to supervisors, Human Resources, Student Affairs, or the Office of Chief Operating Officer & General Counsel.
 Reports of discrimination or harassment based on gender may also be made to the University’s Title IX Coordinator.
 See contact information below.

 For anonymous, confidential reporting, call the 24-hour service at 1-855-FRAUD-HL, or submit a secure report online.
 Reference Company ID (“ATSU”) when making a report.